 Do you ever dream about house sitting a beautiful property with a swimming pool?
-Or, does the though of looking after swimming pools fill you with dread because you don’t have the skills?
+Or, does the thought of looking after swimming pools fill you with dread because you don’t have the skills?

 Imagine plunging into crystal-clear cool water on a hot sunny morning, or incorporating swimming into your daily fitness routine.